MeteorElf/FundusExpert/README.md

 **Fundus-MMBench**: [MeteorElf/Fundus-MMBench](https://huggingface.co/datasets/MeteorElf/Fundus-MMBench)

 You can run the evaluation on Fundus-MMBench using [open-compass/VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
-Note that Fundus-MMBench is not officially supported, but can be regarded as a Custom MCQ dataset.
+Note that Fundus-MMBench(tsv version) is not officially supported, but can be regarded as a Custom MCQ dataset.

+For the evaluation of models that require calling APIs, you can use the API method in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) or use the `src/eval/eval_api` code.

 **GMAI-MMBench(fundus image subset)**: [uni-medical/GMAI-MMBench](https://github.com/uni-medical/GMAI-MMBench)

 ## Contact
 Xinyao Liu: liuxinyao@mail.ustc.edu.cn

 Diping Song: songdiping@pjlab.org.cn

 ## Acknowledgements

 Our model is based on [OpenGVLab/InternVL](https://github.com/OpenGVLab/InternVL).
 Our evaluation code is based on [open-compass/VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
-Our validation data comes partly from [uni-medical/GMAI-MMBench](https://github.com/uni-medical/GMAI-MMBench).
 We would like to thank their excellent work and open source contributions.